 The Millennium Seed Bank Partnership (MSBP) is seeking out rare, threatened and useful plants to harvest seeds from the wild and store them.
-It helps us prevent the species going extinct and provides options for the future.
+This helps prevent species going extinct and provides options for the future.

-Like the plant explorers 250 years ago, scientists like me are visiting some of the world’s more remote regions, relying on local knowledge and facing harsh environmental conditions.
+Like the plant explorers 250 years ago, Kew scientists visit some of the world’s more remote regions, relying on local knowledge and facing harsh environmental conditions.

 Thanks to technology, those expeditions have become easier.

-We can combine satellite imagery with herbarium record data and distribution models to best tell us where we need to go to find a particular species.
-GPS marks out location with a metre accuracy.
+We can combine satellite imagery with herbarium record data and distribution models to locate a particular species.

 Clothing, tents, food and stoves have evolved to be lighter and more weather resistant.
 Vaccinations and antibiotics help us deal with tropical diseases.